Wahala (novel): Reception

 The book received generally positive reception from book reviewers and readers alike.
-It was rated as one of the most anticipated books of 2022.

-A starred review from Kirkus Reviews called the novel "A fascinating look at the dark side of female friendship”.
+A starred review from Kirkus Reviews called the novel "a fascinating look at the dark side of female friendship”.
 Another review by NPR stated that "Wahala is both great fun and extremely smart in how it captures some of the central issues in modern city living".
 A review from Publishers Weekly noted that "May’s nuanced exploration of race and gender makes this refreshing.”

 Adaptation

 In May 2021, it was announced that BBC had optioned the novel for a TV series with Theresa Ikoko, who is known for her work in Knocks writing the screenplay.
-Wahala will be produced by Firebird Pictures, with its founder Elizabeth Kilgarriff as the executive producer alongside Mona Qureshi.
+Wahala will be produced by Firebird Pictures, with its founder Elizabeth Kilgarriff, as the executive producer alongside Mona Qureshi.
 BBC Studios had also gained the rights to distribute the series worldwide.